himanshurawat4133/CricketStatsX11/README.md

 If needed, you can also download the (.csv) file from t20_csv_files folder.

-There is a ppt also that contains the screenshots of the dashboard.
+There is a pdf file also that contains the screenshots of the dashboard.